kolov/enlive-reload/README.md

 # enlive-reload

 Auto reload for enlive templates.
+Enlive offers support for autoreload, but is is not usable on a Mac, see [more](http://kolov-it.com/automatic-reloading-enlive-templates/)

 ## Usage

-In your ring handler, next to
+A ring handler wrapper that check for changed template files, add it nex to wrap-reload

     (ring.middleware.reload/wrap-reload)
-add

     (com.akolov.enlive_reload/wrap-enlive-reload)
 This will track all namespaces containing enlive templates.
 Optionally, specify namespaces to watch:

     (com.akolov.enlive_reload/wrap-enlive-reload 'myproject.templates)

 ## License